adawenour/Postit/README.md

 Features from scratch:
 =========

-Built with Ruby 2 and Rails 4
+Built with Ruby 2 and Rails 4.
-Create and edit posts
+Create and edit posts.
-Comment and vote on posts
+Comment and vote on posts.
-Authentication from scratch
+Authentication from scratch.
-Tracks who created every comment, vote, and post Organize posts by category
+Tracks who created every comment, vote, and post.
+Organize posts by category.
-View and edit user profiles
+View and edit user profiles.
 Simple roles-Build a simple way to keep track of roles, and selectively expose functionality in the application.
-Uses ajax to vote-obtrusive and unobtrusive javascript User permissions/authorization
+Uses ajax to vote-obtrusive and unobtrusive javascript.
+User permissions/authorization.
-Slugs as URLs
+Slugs as URLs.
-Display time based on user specified time zone Deployed to Heroku
+Display time based on user specified time zone.
+Deployed to Heroku.
-Uses gem to extract common logic
+Uses gem to extract common logic.
-2-factor authentication
+2-factor authentication.
 Creating and publishing Voting gem.